Bapurolling/Text_Emotion_Detector/README.md

 ### Prediction Result
 ![Prediction Result](screenshots/ui_prediction.png)
-#### Access the App:
-Open a browser and go to http://localhost:8501 to access the Streamlit app.

 ## Jenkins CI/CD Pipeline
 The Jenkins pipeline is configured to automatically build, test, and deploy the application on every push to the GitHub repository.